benlavalley/meteor-synced-cron/README.md

 #### 1) Updated with some options to allow for additional index creation.
 #### 2) Also supports defining a custom mongodb connection (I use an in-memory MongoDB I prefer to have synced-cron use).
 #### 3) Also updated with pre and post support for processing job entries.
 I have a scheme that uses synced-cron to detect timed out/zombie jobs, and to ensure a given Node instance only processes one job at a time.
-#### 4) I have a scheme I created to allow on-demand index creation, adding _suggestIndex prototype to Meteor collections.
+#### 4) I have a scheme I created to allow on-demand index creation, adding createIndex prototype to Meteor collections.
 You'll see this checked for in the code.
 Will eventually turn into a Meteor package and add as a 'weak' dependency here...

 Sample of my config showcasing usage of the additional options.